byaman14/byaman14.github.io/_pages/about.md

   - /about.html
 ---

-👨‍💻 I am a staff applied scientist at Uber, leading modeling and research efforts for autonomous vehicles.
+👨‍💻 I am a staff applied scientist at Uber.
 Prior to Uber, I was a lead research scientist & tech lead at Bosch Center for AI working on computer vision and embodied AI applications, where I led a team of research scientists on the design and development of foundation and GenAI models.
 Toward this goal, I use techniques from multimodal LLMs, diffusion models, 3D vision, VLAs,  self-supervised learning, and end-to-end autonomy.

 🎓 I have received my Ph.D. from the department of Electrical and Computer Engineering at the University of Minnesota, under the supervision of [Prof. Mehmet Akçakaya](https://imagine.umn.edu/people/mehmet-ak%C3%A7akaya), and the B.Sc. in Electronics and Communication Engineering from Istanbul Technical University.
 My PhD dissertation has been awarded with [2023 Best Dissertation Award](https://cse.umn.edu/ece/feature-stories/alumnus-burhaneddin-yaman-receives-2023-ieee-sps-best-phd-dissertation-award) by IEEE Signal Processing Society.